OpenUserJS/OpenUserJS.org/views/includes/documents/Violentmonkey-for-Firefox.md

 ![Screenshot of Violentmonkey Dashboard][violentmonkeyFirefoxScreenshot3]

-Clicking "Manage scripts" in the Violentmonkey menu takes you a dashboard screen that lists all your installed scripts.
+Clicking "Open Dashboard" in the Violentmonkey menu takes you a dashboard screen that lists all your installed scripts.
 Each one can be temporarily disabled or removed totally using the buttons provided.
 You can also manually check for updated userscripts.

 ### Trouble shooting